Austin Marathon: Annual Appreciation Program

+According to estimates, the Ascension Seton Austin Marathon’s economic impact has grown steadily over the past decade, from $22.4 million in 2014 to an estimated $64 million in 2025.
+From 2016 through 2019, economic impact findings were calculated by experts at St. Edward's University’s Bill Munday School of Business in partnership with the community calculating an increase from $25.7 million in 2016 to $48.5 million in 2019.
+In 2025, the event generated an estimated 17,500 hotel room nights, reflecting its significant contribution to Austin’s hospitality and tourism sectors.

 Sponsorship

 Marathon founder Motorola served as the marathon's title sponsor for fifteen years.

 The marathon was sponsored by AT&T in 2007 and 2008, but ran with no title sponsor in 2009.
 From 2010 to 2013, the race was called the LIVESTRONG Austin Marathon.
 Freescale returned as presenting sponsor in 2014 and 2015.
 NXP Semiconductors and Freescale completed their merger in December 2015, with NXP becoming the presenting sponsor for 2016 and 2017.
 Under Armour was the presenting sponsor of the 2018 Austin Marathon, but had no title sponsor.
 In 2019, an agreement was reached naming Ascension Seton the title sponsor.
-Under Armour also returned as presenting sponsor for the 2019 Austin Marathon.
-KXAN-TV became title sponsor of the KXAN SimpleHealth 5K benefitting Paramount Theatre in 2019.
-Both Ascension Seton (title) and Under Armour (presenting) will return as sponsors for the 2022 Austin Marathon.
-KXAN will return as title sponsor for the 2022 KXAN SimpleHealth 5K.
+Under Armour also returned as presenting sponsor for the 2019 - 2022 Austin Marathon.
+KXAN-TV became title sponsor of the KXAN SimpleHealth 5K benefitting Paramount Theatre in 2019 - 2023.

+The 2026 Ascension Seton Austin Marathon, Half Marathon, and 5K are supported by a variety of sponsors and partners.
+Ascension Seton serves as the title sponsor, providing medical support during the event.
+The Moody Foundation is the presenting sponsor of Austin Marathon Gives, the race’s charitable initiative.
+Additional sponsors include Bare Performance Nutrition, PNC Bank, Fleet Feet, GOOD GOOD, Austin Sports Commission, Fogo de Chao, Spibelt and FinisherPix.